Historical timeline of St. Paul's

 2005 – St. Paul’s celebrates the 25th Anniversary of the Dedication of the Sanctuary.

-2006 - "Blessed from Generation to Generation" is the theme for St. Paul's 125th Anniversary Celebration.
+2006 - "Blessed from Generation to Generation" is the theme for St. Paul's 125th Anniversary Celebration including a banquet and cleaning and restoration of the rosette stained glass.

-2013 - Pastor Eric Stumpf retired from full-time ministry.
+2013 - Pastor Eric Stumpf retires from full-time ministry.

-2014 - The Rev. Peter Speckhard installed as our 20th called pastor.
+2014 - The Rev. Peter Speckhard installed as Senior Pastor and our 20th called pastor.